mhuot/hl7-eh-fab/README.md

    python src/hl7-listener/send_test_hl7.py <AKS-EXTERNAL-IP> 2575
    ```

-2. In the Eventstream, verify messages are flowing (check the metrics on the canvas)
+2. In the Eventhouse, verify messages are flowing by querying the table

 3. Query data in KQL Database:
    ```kusto